marta-krzyk-dev/JavaScriptOOP/README.md

 the features and bahaviours of a specific object.
 In the vast ocean of OOP languages property may be called a field, attribute.
 Methods are also reffered as procedures or functions.
 The access :lock: to the properties and methods is limited via keywords: **public**, **protected**, **private**.

 Objects have a notion of selfness, usually noted with keyword `this` or `self`.
 Methods are able to access properties via `this` or `self` and modify them.
 Methods can be invoked the same way.
+In some languages the keyword may be omitted in most cases while coding the guts of a class, eg. in C#:

+public class Frog {
+  private string sound = "Riiiibbet!";
+  public void Ribbet()
+  {
+      Console.WriteLine(this.sound);
+  }
+}

+In Python `this` is obligatory.

 A template for an object is called a **class**.
 Classes provide initial state for objects (default values for properties and behaviours implemented in methods).
 Class works like a cookie-cutter and the result is an instance of a class (object).